-Sleepy Hollow is right on the river (the Hudson river in case you’re wondering!) so it’s a great chances to do some river-based activities such as boating, fishing, paddle-boarding, kayaking, etc.
+Sleepy Hollow is right on the river (the Hudson river in case you’re wondering!) so it’s a great chance to do some river-based activities such as boating, fishing, paddle-boarding, kayaking, etc.

-Getting out on the river (especially during the spring and summer) is a nice break from the more spooky things to do in Sleepy Hollow, and it’s a chance to just enjoy the great outdoors and the beautiful scenery!
+Getting out on the river (especially during the spring and summer) is a nice break from the more spooky things on this list, and it’s a chance to enjoy the great outdoors and the beautiful scenery!